SoftwareEngineeringTeam3/Corona-Vaccine-Community/README.md

 **participation actors**:

-initiated by Vaccination Completion Person
+initiated by Vaccination Officials

 verify vaccination by Verification Server

 **flow of events**:

-1. Vaccination Completion Person enters his or her information to confirm his or her vaccination
+1. Vaccination Officials enters his or her information to confirm his or her vaccination

-   1-1. .CVC delivers information on the to Vaccination Completion Person Verification Server.
+   1-1. .CVC delivers information on the to Vaccination Officials Verification Server.

-2. Verification Server recognizes the information of the Vaccination Completion Person provided by CVC, It gives approval that the vaccination has been completed.
+2. Verification Server recognizes the information of the Vaccination Officials provided by CVC, It gives approval that the vaccination has been completed.

-**Entry condition:** Vaccination Completion Person enters their vaccination information.
+**Entry condition:** Vaccination Officials enters their vaccination information.

-**Exit condition:** Vaccination Completion Person is certified by Verification Server.
+**Exit condition:** Vaccination Officials is certified by Verification Server.